Loading...

 Accelerating Payment Speed

 Beyond cost savings, stablecoins solve another critical problem with cross border transactions: speed.
 Traditional international banking networks can take 3-5 business days to settle payments across countries involved in the transaction.
-Stablecoins settle in minutes, improving cash flow for businesses that need to pay cross border fees quickly or receive payments without delay.
+Stablecoins settle in minutes, improving cash flow for businesses that need to make payments quickly or receive payments without delay.

 This speed advantage is particularly valuable for businesses with international suppliers who require faster payment cycles, or for individuals receiving money internationally who can't afford to wait days for access to their funds.